edvin/pillar/docs/concepts/context-registries.md

 A ContextRegistry typically defines:

 - The **name** of the context
+- The **AggregateRootId classes** whose streams live in this context
 - The **commands** handled within the context
 - The **queries** supported by the context
-- The **events** produced, along with their listeners and optional aliases
+- The **events** produced, along with their listeners, optional aliases, and upcasters

 This registration enables Pillar to automatically wire up command and query buses, event dispatching, and alias management across your application.